-The SR 1 Traffic Operational Systems Improvements Project (proposed project or project) by Caltrans is subject to state environmental review requirements.
-Project documentation has been prepared in compliance with the California Environmental Quality Act (CEQA).
-Caltrans is the lead agency under CEQA and sponsor for the proposed project and has prepared this Initial Study (IS) with Negative Declaration (ND) for the proposed project.
+The SR 1 Traffic Operational Systems Improvements Project (proposed project or project) is subject to state environmental review requirements.
+Project documentation has been prepared in compliance with the CEQA.
+Caltrans is the lead agency under CEQA and sponsor for the proposed project and has prepared this Initial Study with Negative Declaration for the proposed project.